dagmara-szproch/paragliding-around-the-world/README.md

 - [mobile-success.html](docs/lighthouse/mobile-success.png)
 - [desktop-success.html](docs/lighthouse/desktop-success.png)

-https://validator.w3.org/ was used to ensure there are no broken internal links
+[validator.w3](https://validator.w3.org/) was used to ensure there are no broken internal links
 - [no-broken-inernal-links](docs/w3w/w3-no-broken-links.png)

 ### Bugs
- 1. I used this tool regularly after an issue arose when using a Prettier extension in VS Code.
+ 1. [validator w3](https://validator.w3.org/) - I used this tool regularly after an issue arose when using a Prettier extension in VS Code.
 It altered my code unexpectedly, adding trailing slashes on void elements, which had no effect and interfered with unquoted attribute values.
 From that point on, I made it a habit to check my code frequently.

 2. The second bug I discovered was also through W3C validation.
 It turned out that I had used the same id="name" and id="email" for both the contact form and the newsletter signup form.
 This issue only became visible on the contact page because both forms appeared there.
 To resolve it, I changed the id and name attributes in the contact form to name-contact and email-contact.
 This fixed the issue.

 3. A common problem I encountered was unexpected changes on the page—elements disappearing or moving unexpectedly.
 These were usually caused by accidental edits when my cursor was in the wrong place.
 I learned to use Ctrl + Z to undo and Ctrl + Y to redo changes, which helped resolve such issues efficiently.

 4. Another problem I encountered was with accessibility.
 When I ran Lighthouse in Chrome DevTools, it showed an accessibility score of 95%.
-The issue was related to poor contrast between text and background colors.
-To fix this, I adjusted the colors to improve readability.
+The issue was related to poor contrast between text and background colours.
+To fix this, I adjusted the colours to improve readability.

 5. Lighthouse also flagged another accessibility issue: my buttons were too small.
 The recommended minimum size is 24px, and I wasn’t fully satisfied with the buttons in the navbar.
 Taking this into account, I set the nav-items and all buttons to 1.25rem.
 While they might appear large to some, I believe they are now more accessible, particularly for users with vision impairments.